-like clowns.
+like clowns of the dog breeds world.
 They are goofy, funny, and clumsy.
 But in an adorable way.
 Both kids and adults love them because they can make any day the best time of your life.
 Boxers are all about food and their unique personality won’t leave you indifferent.

 You’ll either love or hate them.

 Or you’ll see them as scary and evil.
 But that’s not what Boxers are actually like.

 Since you’re here, you likely fall into the first category and are considering adding the clown of the dog world to your household.
 Well, here’s all you need to know before you do so.